Disability Services for Students

 Additional guidelines for requests for academic adjustments, provision of auxiliary aids, service animals on campus, and other general information may be found on the DSS website at disabilityservices.siu.edu.

 - Course Substitutions and Waivers

-Students with disabilities which adversely affect the learning of specific course material such as math or foreign language may request a course substitution or waiver as outlined in the Course Substitution or Waiver Request Procedures, which can be found at disabilityservices.siu.edu/guidelines-and-forms/waivers-and-subsitutions.html.
+Students with disabilities which adversely affect the learning of specific course material such as math or foreign language may request a course substitution or waiver as outlined in the Course Substitution or Waiver Request Procedures, which can be found at disabilityservices.siu.edu/guidelines-and-forms/waivers-and-subsitutions.php.

 - Appealing Accommodation Decisions

-Students who wish to challenge a decision regarding an accommodation may do so under the ADA Grievance Procedure which can be found at disabilityservices.siu.edu/guidelines-and-forms/ada-grievance-procedure.html.
+Students who wish to challenge a decision regarding an accommodation may do so under the ADA Grievance Procedure which can be found at disabilityservices.siu.edu/guidelines-and-forms/ada-grievance-procedure.php.
 No student shall be subject to retaliation for filing a complaint.

 All information submitted to DSS is considered confidential and will not become part of any other student record.
 Any disclosure of information will be in compliance with the Family Educational Rights and Privacy Act (FERPA) and the Professional Ethical Codes of DSS staff.